 However, I cannot stress the “last” in last resort enough.
 Withdrawing from a Roth IRA is a one-way street.
 You’re not granted higher annual contribution limits in future years to make up for it later.
 Instead, any early withdrawals represent a permanent setback to your retirement planning.

-The calendar may be winding down for 2021, but you have more time to maximize your contributions.
-You can make 2021 contributions until Tax Day in mid-April.
-If the beginning of 2022 arrives and you haven’t yet hit your max, keep your focus on the rearview — 2021 — before looking ahead to your 2022 limits.
+The prior calendar year may have ended, but you have extra time to maximize your IRA contributions.
+You can make 2021 contributions until Tax Day in mid-April 2022, while you’ll have until Tax Day 2023 to make your contributions for 2022.
+If you haven’t yet hit your annual maximum, keep your focus on the rearview before looking ahead to your 2022 limits.